 Because the thyroid gland serves as the body’s thermostat — continuously regulating things like temperature, hunger levels and energy expenditure — symptoms of thyroid problems can affect nearly the whole body.

-According to the National Women’s Health Information Center, there are roughly 20 million Americans suffering from some type of thyroid disorder (mostly hypothyroidism and to a lesser extend hyperthyroidism).
-(1) Surprisingly, it’s estimated that more than half of those (60 percent) in the world suffering with thyroid issues are completely unaware this is the root of their problems, including weight gain or fatigue.
+Experts estimate there are roughly 20 million Americans suffering from some type of thyroid disorder (mostly hypothyroidism/underactive thyroid and, to a lesser extend, hyperthyroidism).
+Surprisingly, it’s thought that more than half of those (60 percent) with thyroid symptoms, such as weight gain or fatigue, are completely unaware of the root cause of their problems.

 Thyroid disorders and thyroid disease can have a negative impact on just about every area of your life.
 From weight issues to depression and/or anxiety, the thyroid gland is vital to keeping your physical, mental and emotional life in balance.

-- Persistent fatigue, lethargy, and sometimes depression or low motivation to exercise
+- Persistent fatigue (aka adrenal fatigue), lethargy, and sometimes depression or low motivation to exercise

 - Moodiness and sometimes anxiety

 - Intolerance to cold and frequently feeling chilly

 - Dry skin and hair — skin might feel cool to the touch and the toes/fingers might look a blue/purple color in some cases